gatsbyjs/gatsby/docs/docs/vscode-setup.md

 You should add the `.vscode` folder to your `.gitignore`, as your workspace settings and perferences should not be committed to a git repository.
 Consider setting up an `.editorconfig` file if you need to sync different settings like linting preferences across editors.

-### Correcting Intellisense
+### Correcting IntelliSense

 You should add the `typescript` package as a global or dev dependency for your project so that you can benefit from the TypeScript-driven refactoring and other development goodies.

 `yarn global add typescript` will add it globally.

-The following `jsconfig.json` is reccomended for getting better intellisense on your `.js` files while working.
+The following `jsconfig.json` is reccomended for getting better IntelliSense on your `.js` files while working.

 ```json5
 {